The Utes head into their spring schedule looking to carry over the momentum from top-five finishes in every event of the fall season.

-A native of Bountiful, Utah, Clegg makes the move back to the Salt Lake City area after serving as head coach for five seasons at Washington State.
+A native of Bountiful, Utah, Clegg made the move back to the Salt Lake City area after serving as head coach for five seasons at Washington State.
 Under Clegg’s guidance, the Cougars recorded six regular-season tournament titles and 15 top-five finishes.
 WSU notched three, top-10 finishes at the Pac-12 Championship tournaments under Clegg, which included ninth place at the 2016 event held at The Country Club in Salt Lake City.

 Prior to his time in Pullman, Wash., Clegg spent four seasons as an assistant coach at Washington.
 During his time at UW, the men's program captured back-to-back Pac-10 Conference titles in 2009 and ‘10 and concluded both seasons with fifth-place finishes at the NCAA Championships.
 Washington advanced to NCAA Regionals in each of his four seasons and three times qualified for the NCAA Championships.
 Clegg helped mentor Husky All-Americans Nick Taylor, Richard Lee, Darren Wallace and Chris Williams.